marissachilds/YellowFeverSpillover/README.md

 In some cases, we have not included files due to data use restrictions or size constraints.
 These include the MODIS MOD44B data for all of Brazil from 2001 - 2016, the IUCN shapefiles used for primate ranges, and the GBIF species occurrences.

+Below are the doi's for the GBIF data and the locations to save these datasets.
+Once the datasets are downloaded and saved to the appropriate locations, run the script "code/SDM/clean_species_occurrences.R" to generate the cleaned dataset of species occurrences used in the SDM.
+This should be done before step 2 in the workflow below.
+https://doi.org/10.15468/dl.wvs9g2 saved as "data/raw/SDM/all_mosquitoes_SA.csv"
+https://doi.org/10.15468/dl.ozsvnj saved as "data/raw/SDM/Hg.leucoceleanus.gbif.csv"
+https://doi.org/10.15468/dl.gxbxtq saved as "data/raw/SDM/Hg.janthinomys.gbif.csv"
+https://doi.org/10.15468/dl.1uo4ty saved as "data/raw/SDM/Sa.chloropterus.gbif.csv"

 ## Workflow

 The following is the workflow for the analysis in this manuscript.
 Note that R refers to the R programming language and GEE refers to Google Earth Engine.